Daphne Moon

-Daphne Crane (née Moon; born September 1961) is a fictional character on the American television sitcom Frasier, played by Jane Leeves.
+Daphne Crane (née Moon; born September 1964) is a fictional character on the American television sitcom Frasier, played by Jane Leeves.
 An English immigrant from Manchester, Daphne is employed by Frasier as a live-in housekeeper and physical therapist for his father, Martin.
-Her relationship with Frasier's brother Niles is a major plotline of the series, progressing from Niles' secret infatuation to their eventual marriage later in the show.
+Her relationship with Frasier's brother Niles is a major plotline of the series, progressing from Niles' secret infatuation to their eventual marriage later on the show.

 Biography

-Daphne was born in September 1961 in Manchester, the only daughter in a family of nine children.
+Daphne was born in September 1964 in Manchester, the only daughter in a family of nine children.
 She spent much of her childhood playing nurse and housemaid to her brothers.
-She has a complex love-hate relationship with her domineering mother, Gertrude Moon; her relationship with her father, Harry Moon, is much warmer and closer.
+She has a complex love-hate relationship with her overbearing mother, Gertrude Moon; her relationship with her father, Harry Moon, is much warmer and closer.

 As a young girl, Daphne's early career was as an actress in the hit British sitcom Mind Your Knickers (a show about 12-year-olds in a private girls' boarding school).
-Her career ended at age 16 when she became too tall and busty to play her shorter pre-teen character.
+Her career ended at 16 when she became too tall and busty to play her shorter pre-teen character.
 During her youth, she gained considerable skill at billiards and darts, claiming to have won many tournaments.
-She also raised show rats, was a member of the Manchester Light Opera Works, and was a skilled shoplifter.
+She also raised show rats, was a Manchester Light Opera Works member, and was a skilled shoplifter.

 As an adult, Daphne takes up a career as a physical therapist, working one-on-one with various invalids and shut-ins.
 At an undisclosed time, she migrates to America to live in Seattle, seeking a new life free of her domineering family.
-Her first job in America is at a convenience store, and it is implied she once shoplifted there.
-In the third season finale, "You Can Go Home Again", it is revealed that prior to being interviewed and hired by the Cranes, she had a chance encounter with them at Cafe Nervosa.
+Her first job in America was at a convenience store, and it is implied she once shoplifted there.
+In the third season finale, "You Can Go Home Again", it is revealed that before being interviewed and hired by the Cranes, she had a chance encounter with them at Cafe Nervosa.
 In the series premiere, "The Good Son", Daphne is hired by Frasier to assist his father, Martin, with his daily activities and exercises; Martin suffers pain and discomfort from a gunshot wound to his hip that forced him to retire from the Seattle Police Department.
 Although Frasier is initially less than impressed with her, Martin takes a liking to her sense of humor and convinces Frasier to hire her and make her position a live-in one.